tandembank/sdet-api-tech-test/README.md

 # Developer in Test Coding exercise

-Develop a test solution that automates some API tests composed as BDD scenarios.
+Develop a test solution that automates some API tests, composed as BDD scenarios.

 The application under test is the GitHub Issues API v3: https://developer.github.com/v3/issues/